vinaya » pli-tv-pvr » Parivāra

 Vatthu jānitabbaṁ, gottaṁ jānitabbaṁ, nāmaṁ jānitabbaṁ, āpatti jānitabbā.

-One should know the action that is the basis for the offense, one should know the category, one should know the name, and one should know the offense.
+One should know the basis for an offense, one should know the category, one should know the name, and one should know the offense.

 Methunadhammoti vatthu ceva gottañca—

-“Sexual intercourse is the action that is the basis for the offense, as well as the category;
+‘Sexual intercourse’ is the basis for an offense, as well as a category;

 pārājikanti nāmañceva āpatti ca.